The CIHT South West Emerging Professionals Group

 Being able to present effectively whilst engaging your audience and, subsequently, being able to field challenging technical questions is a key skill for those working in the transportation industry.
 Whether engaging stakeholders, making a case for investment, or presenting project outputs to your client group, presenting is an essential skill.

-If you’re an Emerging Professional in the first ten years of your career, we’re keen to give you a platform to develop your presentation skills, and an opportunity for you to earn some kudos (and a prize!) at the same time.
+If you’re an Emerging Professional in the first 7 years of your career, we’re keen to give you a platform to develop your presentation skills, and an opportunity for you to earn some kudos (and a prize!) at the same time.

 What’s involved?